 Plastic-Free Challenge: bring us your clothes and avoid using plastic bags.
 Why not use your old pillowcases or jeans to make a bundle when you donate your clothes?
 Express your creativity in photos and use the keywords #PlasticFreeChallenge and #SuperRecyclers to encourage others to follow suit and recycle their clothes without plastic!

-Accepted materials: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
+All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
 We only accept what is in good condition and can be reused.
 Heavily soiled and dirty clothing will be removed before weighing.
 The Super Recyclers are not able to accept pillows, carpets and skates.

 The Super Recyclers mobilize the community around an eco-socio-responsible movement to finance concrete projects through the collection of used clothing.

-Why recycle clothing and textiles?
+Why reuse and recycle clothing and textile?

 - It takes 1 to 5 years for wool gloves or socks to decompose.
-For leather shoes, from 25 to 40 years, and textiles, from 100 to 500 years.
+For leather shoes, from 25 to 40 years, and for textiles, from 100 to 500 years.